 By Lauren Takores, Record-Journal staff

-From the Record Journal Newspaper: "Body cam shows Wallingford officer making ‘split second decision’ as armed suspect flees"
+Record Journal: "Body cam shows Wallingford officer making ‘split second decision’ as armed suspect flees"

 While some want to "defund the police," I do not.
 Many do not know the sacrifice that they and their families go through, not knowing whether or not they or their "family member in blue" will return safely at the end of their shift.
 Thank you, Wallingford Police Department for your efforts in keeping us safe. #BackTheBlue